ayosolirius/vagrant_linux_windows_demo/README.md

 - **Static IP addresses** are crucial for maintaining **network connectivity**, especially when managing domain services and DNS.
 - Properly configuring **network settings** ensures seamless communication between Linux and Windows VMs in a multi-OS environment.

----

-Let me know if you need any additional information or adjustments!